erik-adelbert/aoc/2022/README.md

 `<EDIT>` solution is ~~coming soon~~ here!

 ## Day 23
-It's a multi-valued GoL, I've got the stars by writting a straight forward `python` script because my Go design for it will sureley takes a lot of time but runs really fast (compared to naïve solutions, even the packed ones).
+It's a multi-valued GoL, I've got the stars by writting a straight forward `python` script because my Go design for it will sureley takes a lot of time but runs really fast ~~(compared to naïve solutions, even the packed ones)~~.
+My solution is a packed simulation built upon a `u256` custom type derived from a `u128` custom type.
+It is akin to [u/SLiV9's](https://www.reddit.com/r/adventofcode/comments/zt6xz5/comment/j1f9cz2/?utm_source=share&utm_medium=web2x&context=3) but faster.

 ## Day 24
 For this day challenge, the program `precomputes` all `wind conditions`: they `cycle` every `lcm(H, W)` with `H, W` the dimensions of this world.
 From there, it `floods` the resulting maze from `t0` and `start` to every `reachable cell` at a given time.
 The first time the `goal` cell is reached is garanteed to be the smallest possible (`dijkstra`-ish).